alanwmy00/PersonalizedBookSearch/README.md

 Calculating all similarity scores and looking solely at exact matches are two ends of the extreme, and I will keep looking into this topic and try to find a new algorithm that is closer to the balance point.

+> __Note__
+> 9/23/2022
+>
+> Previously, I didn't save the embeddings to local, causing a 30+ second waiting time for every single query.
+The problem is fixed now.

 ## 9. Afterword